 An example where we are sampling from two distinct populations occurs with 1000 franc Swiss Bank Notes.

 While the diagram shows a more recent version issue of the 1000 franc note, it depicts the different measurement locations taken in this study.
-For both population of bank notes the following measurements were taken:
+For both populations of banknotes the following measurements were taken:

 - Length of the note

 - Width of the Left-Hand side of the note